-Student welfare, pastoral support and safeguarding
+Student welfare and safeguarding

 Student welfare and safeguarding is a strong focus at the College.
 We strive to provide a safe, nurturing and engaging environment to stimulate learning and encourage you to succeed.
 Our high staff to student ratio, with class sizes of 15 students maximum, provides dedicated support throughout your studies.